 Some students will be notified on their SAR that they have been selected for verification by the federal government.
 The verification process must be complete before we will make an offer of financial assistance.
 Students must submit to the Financial Aid Office a copy of their signed federal tax returns with all schedules and attachments, as well as a Verification Worksheet.
 We will mail you the worksheet upon request or you can print one from this website.
 Additional forms or documents may need to be submitted to the Financial Aid Office to satisfy federal regulations, including confirmation of citizenship or registration with selective service.
 Please keep copies of all forms submitted to our office and make sure all forms, such as tax returns, are signed and include your student ID.

 The Federal Educational Rights and Privacy Act (FERPA) prohibits us from discussing any of your specific financial matters with anyone but you without your written permission.
 Should you wish to authorize release of this information to a specific person, a Consent for Release of Information form is available at the Financial Aid Office.

 The University complies with federal law FERPA (Federal Educational Rights and Privacy Act of 1974); see Appendix of the University Catalog.
-The University has adopted a set of policies concerning implementation of FERPA, which may be obtained from the Enrollment Services Office or from the Vice President for Student Affairs Office and online.
+The University has adopted a set of policies concerning implementation of FERPA, which may be obtained from the Enrollment Services Office, the Vice President for Student Affairs Office, and through the Student Conduct website.

 Not unless you meet one of the following criteria: